prebid/prebid.github.io/dev-docs/show-prebid-ads-on-amp-pages.md

 `draw3p` is the integration point between AMP and content in third-party iframes (which is what this page is).

 In the page's body, implement the `draw3p` function as shown below.
 This implementation should work even on pages that have multiple AMP ad types.

+{: .alert.alert-danger :}
-Don't forget to add the arrays showing the ad networks used and the domains allowed to load this file in an iFrame.
+Don't forget to add the required arrays at the end of the function showing the ad networks used and the domains allowed to load this file in an iFrame.
+You **must** add all `amp-ad` types on page to the `draw3p` array, even if they are not being used with Prebid demand.

 For an example showing how `draw3p` is used, see [this AMP test](https://dfp-amp-testing-1185.appspot.com/amp_tests/dfp-3p-iframe.html).